 Timings: 10:30 AM to 8:00 PM, closed on Mondays

-Still wondering what to buy in Delhi?
+Wondering what to buy in Delhi?
 Head to this exquisite market located in the opulent part of South Delhi.
-The market is lined with numerous local shopping outlets, branded lifestyle showrooms, cosmetic shops, designer boutiques, and street food-corners.
+The market is lined with numerous local shopping outlets, branded lifestyle showrooms, cosmetic shops, designer boutiques, and street food corners.
 There are innumerable things to buy in Delhi, items to explore and unique services to enjoy at this bustling marketplace.

 One can easily spend an entire day with family and friends while window shopping at the innumerable shops here that specialize in fashionable clothes, shoes, knickknacks, and some traditional accessories.
 If you happen to go in the morning hours, you can easily bargain over the prices of most of the goods sold here.
 The market also houses Delhi’s best restaurants, pubs, and nightclubs and is a good place to hang out with friends.